aparkgh/Folder-Nuker/README.md

 * Close the Command Prompt window to stop the process once you're done.

 > [!CAUTION]
 > This script generates folders very quickly and will continue to do so until the Command Prompt window is manually closed.
-Be cautious and ensure it's run in the correct directory to avoid unintentional folder creation.
+Ensure the program is run in the correct directory to avoid unintentional folder creation.

 ## How it works
 An infinite loop continuously executes the folder creation command until the program is terminated.